gen1us2k/cloudnative_todo_list/README.md

-# Cloud Native todo list backend
+# Cloud Native todolist backend

-Today we have many possibilities to bootstrap a application or build MVP using Cloud APIs.
+Today we have a lot of possibilities to bootstrap a application or build minimal product using Cloud APIs.

 ## Authentication